DenisGuiraudet/supercopter/README.md

 ### Code Style
 	TS lint
-	We choose to use TS lint cause is the most used linter for TypeScript
+Why ?
+We chose to use TS lint cause is the most used linter for TypeScript

 ### Test
  - Karma